 Red Ochre and a Wise Man

-Ochre, gelatin, glycerin, and water.
+Ochre, gelatin, glycerine, and water.
 With these four natural substances, Soowon Chae has developed a sustainable and biodegradable material that he calls Ocragela.

 With red ochre, early human beings had dragged out various functions for a natural colouring agent, curing wounds, tanning leathers, and protecting their skins from the sun.
 So, he not only uses ochre as a colouring agent, but also as a tribute to the curiosity and creativity of the prehistoric man, and the respect early human beings showed for nature.